avo-hq/docs.avohq.io/docs/2.0/resources.md

 ## Unscoped queries on `Index`

-You might have a `default_scope` on your model and you don't want it to be applied to your resource when rendered on the Index view.
+You might have a `default_scope` on your model that you don't want to be applied when you render the `Index` view.

 ```ruby{2}
 class Project < ApplicationRecord